Updated on February 9, 12:59 p.m. (GMT+8): Improved relevancy.

-Swedish YouTuber Felix “PewDiePie” Kjellberg has been living in Japan for more than a month now.
-To fully become a local, the content creator started learning Japanese prior to migrating to the land of the rising sun back in May.
+Swedish YouTuber Felix “PewDiePie” Kjellberg has permanently settled down in Japan since 2022.
+Going local, the content creator started learning Japanese prior to migrating to the land of the rising sun back in May.

 Together with his wife, Marzia “MarziaPie” Kjellberg, and their dogs, he flew out of the United Kingdom on a private jet valued at almost US$80,000, all because their pet pug, Edgar, was a few kilograms overweight from the standard airline maximum weight of eight to nine kilograms.